libglug/common_headers/README.md

-# cpp_support
+# common_headers
-Headers for namespace and extern macros
+Headers for namespace, extern macros, and .so visibility